-The Center for Sacred Music at Virginia Wesleyan College offers opportunities for all students to broaden their awareness of the music and ritual that have been part of humankind's various faith expressions for thousands of years.
+The Center for Sacred Music at Virginia Wesleyan College was founded in 1982 by Dr. David Clayton, Emeritus Professor of Music at VWC.
+It has as its mission to inspire, to enlighten, and to prepare as it provides leadership in the language of faith expressed through misuc and the arts.
+The Center offers opportunities for all students to broaden their awareness of the music and ritual that have been part of humankind's various faith expressions for thousands of years.
 In addition, it offers theoretical and applied instruction as preparation for careers in church music ministry as continuing education for those already active in the profession.

 Monumental Moments: The Center collaborates with the Chaplain's Office and the Department of Religious Studies to offer two special worship services in Monumental Chapel during the academic year.
 Students lead the service, and the Wesleyan Singers and/or the Wesleyan Chorale present special music, with a faculty member as guest speaker.
-In addition, during the Worship & Arts Summer Conference, the Center presents a service of worship in Monumental Chapel on the opening evening.
+In addition, during the Sacred Music Summer Conference, the Center presents a service of worship in Monumental Chapel on the opening evening.
 This service is open to all.

-Church Music Certificate Program: The Church Music Certificate Program offers practical and theoretical career preparation for church music ministry.
-The course of study includes academic courses, attendance at symposia, critical observations of area church music programs, and participation in the college's annual Worship & Arts Summer Conference.
-The program has been recognized by the College Board for its excellence in training church musicians in a liberal arts setting.
+Church Music Certificate Program: CSM's Church Music Certificate Program offers practical and theoretical career preparation for church music ministry.
+The course of study includes academic courses, attendance at symposia, critical observations of area church music programs, and participation in the college's annual Sacred Music Summer Conference.
+The program is nationally recognized and has been acknowledged by the College Board for its excellence in training church musicians in a liberal arts setting.